MrGuy987/WTS/README.md

-Download all and run Start.html
+Download using the Code button, then download ZIP file and run Start.html